chanzuckerberg/cztack/README.md

 A few notes on writing test for this repo.
 Note that this is new ground for us, so this will be a work in progress.

 * To make modules testable, all fields that have a unique constraint need to be parameterizeable.
 Otherwise concurrent tests will conflict.
-* It is tempting in testing module A to use module B to set up some context, but because terragrunt will just store the statefile locally, you can have a conflict.
+* It is tempting in testing module A to use module B to set up some context, but because terraform will just store the statefile locally, you can have a conflict.
   * We've tried to avoid this for now and set up context more directly
   * And also to not run tests in parrallel
   * and to clean up state files before and after each run